 The gaming market is incredibly competitive.
 The estimated market growth by 2025 equals $125 billion which means that retaining the attention of existing players will become equally important as engaging new ones.

 There are many ways you can use custom videos in gaming.
 For instance, you can use it to boost engagement among players and offer an overview of their unique game stats.
 This will encourage gamers to share their accomplishments and spread the word while they’ll grow more fond of your brand.

 You can also use personalized videos to increase sales, whether through upsells (e.g. using video to sell in-game items), referrals, or by acquiring new players.
 By combining social media marketing with personalized video, you can expect between 3-5x better CTR compared to generic video marketing.

 Personalized video marketing for the travel industry

 Travel is one of the most customer-centric industries.
 Tourists expect a seamless experience and impeccable service.
-Immediate assistance has become the norm and both travel agencies and hotels are doing their best to provide five star stays.
-Using personalized video provides that human touch for guests which is one of the key ingredients to building customer loyalty.
+Immediate assistance has become the norm and both travel agencies and hotels are doing their best to provide five-star stays.
+Using personalized video marketing provides that human touch for guests which is one of the key ingredients to building customer loyalty.